pelmenstar1/RangeCalendar/README.md

 - `onSelectionCleared()` fires when selection is cleared.
 - `onSelection(startYear, startMonth, startDay, endYear, endMonth, endDay)` fires on selection.
 Start and end dates are inclusive.

-The methods (except `onSelectionCleared()`) should return boolean that indicate whether the selection is valid or not.

 ## Animations

 They are enabled by default (currently they cannot be disabled).